frankPairs/api-design-patterns-notes/README.md

 # Chapter 7 - Standard methods

-- It is easier and more predictable for consumers to use a REST API that is following the standards because .
+- It is easier and more predictable for consumers to use a REST API that is following the standards.
 - All the standard methods of a resource should be available (GET, POST, PUT, PATCH, DELETE).
 If one of them is not needed or we just do not want to expose it, the API should return a 405 Method Not Allowed response.
 - Some methods (like PUT) should be **idempotence**, which means that if a request is executed multiple times using the same paremeters, the response should be the same (assuming no other changes are happening concurrently).
 - A standard method should not contain any side effect (like calling an external service or executing an async operation).Manipulating data from the database is not consider as a side-effect.
 It is not consider like that because the main purpose of an API is providing a way to interact with data resources from the external world.
 - Standard methods:
   - **List**
+    - Get a list of resources relies on the GET HTTP method.
     - It is totally acceptable to return different list of items depending on consumer permissions.
     - Returning the count of the total number of items could be a bad idea.
 Specially when data can changes very often which will make that count number only real for a short amount of time.
 In case it is absolutely necessary, this should be documented properly to avoid confusions.
     - It is not recommended to provide a sort mechanism on a standard list method.
 There are several reasons to avoid it: